theneolanders/resonite-voice-bridge/README.md

 The following features are available:

 - **Language**: The language to use for speech recognition.
 See the list of supported languages below.
-- **Debug Mode**: When enabled, debug mode will send a debugConfidence event in addition to each recognition message
+- **Debug Mode**: When enabled, debug mode will send a debugConfidence event in addition to each recognition message.
+- **Punctuation Removal**: When enabled, punctuation will be removed from the transcript.
+This means only letters, numbers, and space characters will remain.
 - **Confidence Threshold**: When enabled, the confidence threshold will be used to filter out predictions that are below the threshold.
-The value is a number between 0.0 and 1.0
+The value is a number between 0.0 and 1.0.
 - **Word Replacement**: When enabled, the user will be able to replace words in the transcript.
 This can be used to uncensor the Google transcript, or to fix recognition errors.
 By default this list is populated with a list of common profanities.

 Each of these features can be toggled and configured using the GUI or via the commands listed below.